 Top 10 Barriers to Student Success

-According to the survey, nearly a quarter of the respondents agree that a lack of organization is the top barrier to student success.
+According to the survey, nearly a quarter of the respondents agree that a lack of organization is the top barrier.

-Not far behind, 20 percent of the surveyed educational professionals attribute a lack of at-home support as the biggest barrier to a student’s success.
+Not far behind, 20 percent of the surveyed educational professionals attribute a lack of at-home support as the biggest barrier to their students succeeding.
 Namely, this support consists of parental, guardian, and family support.